syseleven/grav-docs-metakube/pages/02.Documentation/14.application-best-practices/default.en.md

 ## CI/CD

-Deployments should be triggered by a CI/CD pipeline that includes running unit and integration tests before deployments and smoke tests after a deployment.
+Deployments should be triggered by a CI/CD pipeline that includes running unit and integration tests before a deployment and smoke tests after a deployment.

 You should configure Deployment Strategies and may want to consider canary or blue/green deployments.